prometheus-operator/prometheus-operator/Documentation/api.md

 </em>
 </td>
 <td>
-<p>ListenLocal makes the Prometheus server listen on loopback, so that it
+<p>When true, the Prometheus server listens on the loopback address
-does not bind against the Pod IP.</p>
+instead of the Pod IP&rsquo;s address.</p>
 </td>
 </tr>
 <tr>